QuantLet/SFE-Ready/QID-2258-SFEBinomial/README.md

 Input:
 - p: probability used for plot
-- FALSE: number used for plot
+- n: number used for plot
 - x1: x used for calculation
 - p1: probability used for calculation
 - n1: number used for calculation